mschubert/clustermq/README.md

 --------

 This project is part of my academic work.
-If you like me to continue working on research support tools like `clustermq`, please cite the article:
+If you like me to continue working on research support tools like `clustermq`, please cite the article when using it for publications:

 > M Schubert. clustermq enables efficient parallelisation of genomic analyses.
 > *Bioinformatics* (2019).